tendai22/pio-doc/doc/xx.md

 <bit-table>
 >>>31:28  VERSION: Version of the core PIO hardware.
 Type  Reset  RO  0x1  Enumerated values:  0x0 → V0: Version 0 (RP2040)  0x1 → V1: Version 1 (RP2350)
->>>27:22  Reserved.
+>>>27:22  Reserved. - -
->>>21:16  IMEM_SIZE: The size of the instruction memory, measured in units of one  instruction
+>>>21:16  IMEM_SIZE: The size of the instruction memory, measured in units of one  instruction RO -
->>>15:12  Reserved.
+>>>15:12  Reserved. - -
->>>11:8  SM_COUNT: The number of state machines this PIO instance is equipped
+>>>11:8  SM_COUNT: The number of state machines this PIO instance is equipped RO -
->>>7:6
+>>>7:6 Reserved.
+RO -
 >>>5:0  with.
 Reserved.
 FIFO_DEPTH: The depth of the state machine TX/RX FIFOs, measured in  words.
-Joining fifos via SHIFTCTRL_FJOIN gives one FIFO with double  this depth.  -  RO  -  RO  -  RO  -  -  -  -  -  -
+Joining fifos via SHIFTCTRL_FJOIN gives one FIFO with double  this depth.  -  RO  -
 </bit-table>